Installation Instructions

 cd ~/Vassal

 3. Unpack the downloaded compressed tar-ball to that directory.
-Assuming the tar-ball was downloaded into ~/Downloads/VASSAL-3.7.16-linux.tar.bz2 (adjust of actual download directory and VASSAL version number), do
+Assuming the tar-ball was downloaded into ~/Downloads/VASSAL-3.7.16-linux.tar.bz2 (adjust for actual download directory and Vassal version number), do

 $ tar -xjf ~/Downloads/VASSAL-3.7.16-linux.tar.bz2